-At George Street Primary and Nursery School leadership manage LLC using our school's internal due process, if we consider a member of staff has breached our school's code of conduct, depending on the seriousness and impact on a child, we will also liaise with our human resource service:
+At Flamstead Village School the school leadership manage LLC using our school's internal due process, if we consider a member of staff has breached our school's code of conduct, depending on the seriousness and impact on a child, we will also liaise with our human resource service:

-- ensuring staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others - empowering staff to share any low-level safeguarding concerns - addressing unprofessional behaviour and supporting the individual to correct it at an early stage - providing a responsive, sensitive and proportionate handling of such concerns when they are raised - helping identify any weakness in the school's or college's safeguarding system.
+ensuring staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others

+- empowering staff to share any low-level safeguarding concerns - addressing unprofessional behaviour and supporting the individual to correct it at an early stage - providing a responsive, sensitive and proportionate handling of such concerns when they are raised - helping identify any weakness in the school's or college's safeguarding system.

-Our low-level concerns policy is a reflection and extension of George Street Primary and Nursery School wider relevant staff behaviour guidance and code of conduct.
+Our low-level concerns policy is a reflection and extension of Flamstead Village School wider relevant staff behaviour guidance and code of conduct.